Content from What is Web Scraping?

 In fact, this is such an efficient way to disrupt a web site that hackers are often doing it on purpose.
 This is called a Denial of Service (DoS) attack.

-Since DoS attacks are unfortunately a common occurence on the Internet, modern web servers include measures to ward off such illegitimate use of their resources.
-They are watchful for large amounts of requests appearing to come from a single computer or IP address, and their first line of defense often involves refusing any further requests coming from this IP address.
+Since DoS attacks are unfortunately a common occurrence on the Internet, modern web servers include measures to ward off such illegitimate use of their resources.
+They are watchful for large amounts of requests appearing to come from a single computer or IP address, and their first line of defence often involves refusing any further requests coming from this IP address.

 A web scraper, even one with legitimate purposes and no intent to bring a website down, can exhibit similar behaviour and, if we are not careful, result in our computer being banned from accessing a website.